microsoft/pai/docs/manual/cluster-admin/basic-management-operations.md

 vim ~/.kube/config
 ```

-Go to folder `/pai`, try to retrieve your cluster id:
+Go to folder `/pai`, try to retrieve your cluster-id:

 ```bash
 cd /pai